-In other words, don’t sweat it if you are “only” an 800 as most lenders are likely to treat you the same whether you score 800 or 850 because your risk of not paying as agreed is very low in these highest FICO® Score ranges.
+In other words, don’t sweat it if you are “only” an 800 as most lenders are likely to treat you the same if you score in the 800-850 range because your risk of not paying as agreed is very low in these highest FICO® Score ranges.

 These states also tend to demonstrate other “high achiever” behaviors in areas such as having a healthier lifestyle and higher education levels which likely correlate with sound credit management behaviors.
 According to Becker’s Hospital review, Hawaii, Connecticut, New Hampshire and Minnesota are in the top 10 states in terms of overall health rankings.
 Connecticut, New Jersey, New Hampshire and Minnesota are in the top 10 states for the percent of residents who have a bachelor’s degree.

-We also looked into the top MSAs (Metropolitan Statistical Area) to understand which cities have the highest percentage of their respective populations with an 850 score.
-As shown in the table below, large metropolitan areas encompassing Boston, New York, San Francisco, southern California and Washington DC consistently surface for having the “bragging rights” for the largest percent of residents with an 850.
-The data also shows that the percentage of the MSA’s population with an 850 has increased over the time period as well.
+We also looked into the top MSAs (Metropolitan Statistical Area) to understand which cities have the highest percentage of their respective populations with an 850 credit score.
+As shown in the table below, large metropolitan areas encompassing Boston, New York, San Francisco, southern California, and Washington DC consistently surface for having the “bragging rights” for the largest percent of residents with an 850 perfect credit score.
+The data also shows that the percentage of the MSA’s population with an 850 credit score has increased over the time period as well.

-If you happen to have a “high achiever” personality and are focused on having an 850 FICO® Score, here are some credit behavioral characteristics we observed on the population with an 850 FICO® Score in April 2019:
+If you happen to have a “high achiever” personality and are focused on improving your good credit score to the "perfect" having an 850 FICO® Score, here are some credit behavioral characteristics we observed on the population with an 850 FICO® Score in April 2019:

 - Payment history accounts for 35% of a FICO® Score and, not surprisingly, we see that those with an 850 basically have no reported history of missed payments, collections or derogatory information.

 - Many people assume that to get an 850 you should have no credit debt.
 In fact, and perhaps somewhat surprisingly to some, we see that the 850 profile has and uses credit with an average credit balance of ~$13,000 reported (mortgage balances excluded).
-Their average revolving utilization tends to be relatively low at 4.1%
+Their average revolving credit utilization tends to be relatively low compared to their available credit at 4.1%

 - Most have a very established credit history with the average age of their oldest account being 30 years old.